oqc-community/rasqal/src/rasqal/README.md

 2. Enabling hybrid algorithms to be run on machines and tools with only a gate-level API available.
 This includes QASM API's if you use its simulation framework.
 3. Lots of optimization potential when passed large amounts of classical context that a quantum algorithm uses to accentuate its own execution.

-For those interested in more detail we have a [full feature list and quick intro to its concepts](https://github.com/oqc-community/Rasqal/blob/develop/docs/features_and_concepts.py).
+We also have a [full feature list and quick intro to its concepts](https://github.com/oqc-community/Rasqal/blob/develop/docs/features_and_concepts.py) as well as a [draft paper](https://github.com/oqc-community/rasqal/blob/develop/docs/Rasqal%20Draft%20v2.pdf) that covers its internals in excruciating detail.
-There is also a [full Python example](https://github.com/oqc-community/Rasqal/blob/develop/docs/examples.py) that people can use as a starting point for playing with it locally.

 If you have any features or ideas you'd like to see implemented feel free to raise a [feature request](https://github.com/oqc-community/Rasqal/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=)!

-**Note: Rasqal is still early days and the potential instruction combinations of LLVM and QIR immense, so we won't have been able to test all of them.
+**Note: Rasqal is still early days and the potential instruction combinations of LLVM and QIR are immense, so we won't have been able to test all of them.
 If you have a file which dosen't work please raise an issue with it!**

 ### Getting Started

 1. Install Rasqal in your favourite Python venv by running `pip install rasqal`.
 Our current testing is done with `v3.9` of Python.
-2. Read the [quick start](https://github.com/oqc-community/rasqal/blob/develop/examples.md) and/or look at our [Python example](https://github.com/oqc-community/Rasqal/blob/develop/docs/examples.py).
+2. Read the [quick start](https://github.com/oqc-community/rasqal/blob/develop/examples.md) and look at our [Python example](https://github.com/oqc-community/Rasqal/blob/develop/docs/examples.py).
 3. (Optional) Read the [paper](https://github.com/oqc-community/rasqal/blob/develop/docs/Rasqal%20Draft%20v2.pdf) for a deep-dive into Rasqals concepts and data structures.

 ### Contributing